 Classic Tuna Casserole is one of those “comfort food” dishes that reminds me of being a kid.
 It’s just plain good!
 And when you are from the midwest, you know good casserole.
 But we also know good Tuna Recipes~ My Tuna Salad is popular for a reason, it’s delicious!
 Don’t miss our Open Face Tuna Melt, Tuna Melt Casserole, or the BEST Tuna Mornay!

 Standing by my mom’s side when she prepared this was a treat.
 I was one of those kids that LOVED tuna salad and would beg for it often.
 But her measurements were always “a little of this” and “a little of that”.
-She was taught by her mom and my grandma is one of those amazing ladies that made do with that she had.
+She was taught by her mom and my grandma is one of those amazing ladies that made do with what she had.
 She could open her refrigerator, assess the contents, and somehow produce a wonderful dinner for 8.
 Every night.
-Needless to say, I have had many, many version of this recipe growing up!
+Needless to say, I have had many, many versions of this recipe growing up!

 White Sauce Tuna Casserole

-Instead of using cream soups for the base (which there is nothing wrong with!)
-I opted to make my own white sauce base.
+Instead of using cream soups for the base (which there is nothing wrong with!), I opted to make my own white sauce base.
 It is creamy, you know every ingredient and tastes great.
 Hint: If you happen to want to add some heat to your white sauce, feel free!
 Add jalapeno powder, cayenne pepper, even some hot paprika.